Differential algebraic generating series of weighted walks in the quarter plane: Kernel of the walk

+The notion of degeneracy thus seems to depend upon the parameter $t$.
+However, we will see in Proposition~\ref{prop:singcases} below that the model is degenerate for a value of $t\in (0,1)$ if and only if it is degenerate for all values of $t\in (0,1)$.
+So, to lighten the terminology, we prefer not to stress this $t$-dependence and we say ``degenerate'' rather than ``$t$-degenerate''.

 In what follows we will sometimes represent a family of models of walks with arrows.
-For instance, the family of models represented by

-corresponds to models with $d_{1,0}=d_{0,-1}=d_{-1,1}=d_{-1,0}=0$ and nothing is assumed on the other $d_{i,j}$.
-We stress the fact that the others $d_{i,j}$ are allowed to be $0$.
-In the following results, the behavior of the kernel curve never depends on $d_{0,0}$.
-This is the reason why, to reduce the amount of notations, we have decided to not associate an arrow to $d_{0,0}$.
+For instance, the family of models represented by $ \hbox{ \text{\ or, equivalently, \ } } \left\{ ,\ ,\ , \ \ \right\}$ corresponds to models with $d_{1,0}=d_{0,-1}=d_{-1,1}=d_{-1,0}=0$ and nothing is assumed on the other $d_{i,j}$.
+We stress the fact that the other $d_{i,j}$ (the weight of the arrows above) are allowed to be $0$.
+In the following results, the behavior of the kernel curve \textit{never} depends on $d_{0,0}$.
+This is the reason why, to reduce the amount of notations, we have decided not to associate an arrow to $d_{0,0}$.